Romance (2013 film)

-Romance is a 2013 Telugu-language comedy film directed by Darling Swamy and produced by G. Srinivasa Rao and Sreenivasa Kumar Naidu, under Good Cinemas Group, which also produced Ee Rojullo.
+Romance is a 2013 Telugu-language romantic comedy film written and directed by Darling Swamy and produced by G. Srinivasa Rao and Sreenivasa Kumar Naidu, under Good Cinemas Group, which also produced Ee Rojullo.
 The film stars Prince, Dimple Chopade, Manasa in the lead roles and Saikumar P, Bhargavi and others in vital roles.
-Apart from direction, Darling Swamy handled the Story, Screenplay and Dialogues while S. B. Uddhav and J. Prabhakar Reddy handled the editing and cinematography respectively.
+S. B. Uddhav and J. Prabhakar Reddy handled the editing and cinematography, respectively.
 The film was released worldwide on 2 August 2013.